BeeKeeperAI/EscrowAI-Sample-Validation-Template/example/covid-validation/README.md

 ## What do I do with this code?

-You will simply zip this set of code up and upload it to the EscrowAI platform and you should be ready to run this example!
+You will simply upload this code to the EscrowAI platform and you should be ready to run this example!